Portugao/Files/MU/FilesModule/Resources/scribite/integration.md

 # SCRIBITE INTEGRATION

 It is easy to include MUFilesModule in your [Scribite editors](https://github.com/zikula-modules/Scribite/).
-MUFilesModule contains already the a popup for selecting collections and other items.
+MUFilesModule contains already a popup for selecting collections and other items.
-Please note that Scribite 5.0+ is required for this.
+Please note that Scribite 6.0+ is required for this.

-To activate the popup for the editor of your choice (currently supported: CKEditor, TinyMCE) you only need to add the plugin to the list of extra plugins in the editor configuration.
+To activate the popup for the editor of your choice (currently supported: CKEditor, Quill, Summernote, TinyMCE) you only need to add the plugin to the list of extra plugins in the editor configuration.